Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 Now, I haven't, I didn't see the speech yet.

-I'm gonna listen to this soundbite, and I'm gonna see if the UK telegraph is right or if the critics are.
+I'm going to listen to this soundbite, and I'm going to see if the UK Telegraph is right or if the critics are.

 I recently launched a Snapchat account.